The Anatomy of a Steam Cleaner

 What function does a pressure gauge have?

 Machines offering accurate read pressure gauges will either show Bars, PSI or both.
-A pressure gauge will help you to be assured that your machine is functioning properly and is "as advertised".
+A pressure gauge will help you to be assured that your machine is functioning properly.
 While any product with or without a gauge is certainly fine, it is a nice feature if available.
 There are a large number of brands that have gauges, but do not offer an accurate read.

 Continuous Fill vs. Single Boiler Cleaners